 Brecon With Bells On is an annual event, full of fun, entertainment and festive outdoor stalls selling a wide variety of food, drink and Christmas gifts followed by the switching on of the Christmas Lights.
-Joanna Lumley switched on our lights in 2017 and Neil Morrissey did the honours in 2018.
-This year’s event is on 16th November.
+Joanna Lumley switched on our lights in 2017, Neil Morrissey did the honours in 2018 and Josh Navidi came to the extravaganza in 2019.
+This year’s event is on 21st November.
 Watch this space for further announcements!
-If you wish to have a stall, or take part in the entertainment please email email@example.com
+If you wish to have a stall, or take part in the entertainment please email firstname.lastname@example.org

 Brecon Beacons National Park Tourists

 Make the most of the natural beauty while staying close to the town.

 Either climbing the peaks or a stroll along the river or canal.

 Canoeing, kayaking or boat hire are available on the Canal and the rivers Usk, Tarell and Honddu.

 There are plenty of routes for all types of cyclists, from traffic free routes alongside the canal to more adventurous mountain biking trails.